Togetherall

 Difficult to talk

-Traditionally it's men who find it difficult to talk about what’s on their mind, but on the Togetherall they have found a place to open up.
-60% of Togetherall members from the Armed Forces are male.
+Traditionally, it’s men who find it difficult to talk about what’s on their mind, but on Togetherall, they have found a place to open up.
+Sixty percent of Togetherall members from the Armed Forces are male.

 Support from like-minded people

-Togetherall allows people from the Armed Forces community to get support from like-minded people to express what they’re really feeling.
+Togetherall allows people from the Armed Forces community to get support from like-minded individuals to express what they’re really feeling.

-Members can choose to vent and express how they feel in words through a ‘Talkabout’, or images by making ‘Bricks’.
+Members can choose to vent and express how they feel in words through a ‘Talkabout’, or visually by making ‘Bricks’.

 They can share issues with members of the community or trained professionals, called Wall Guides, who are online at all times.

-They can also conduct tests to help them understand common issues such as depression and anxiety, and access lots of useful information.
+They can also conduct self-assessment tests to help understand common issues such as depression and anxiety, and access lots of useful information.

 Professional help

-Togetherall has professionally-led guided groups designed to help people deal with issues from work stress to getting a better night’s sleep.
+Togetherall has professionally-led guided groups designed to help people deal with issues, ranging from work stress to improving sleep quality.

-The website also produces a free fortnightly email, with hints and tips for members of the Armed Forces community about topical, everyday issues that may affect them – like relationship problems, money issues, or simply how to think about things differently and make a positive change.
+The website also offers a free fortnightly email, with hints and tips for members of the Armed Forces community about everyday issues such as relationship problems, money matters, or simply how to approach things differently and make positive changes.